Why the world needs a ‘Parks and Recreation’ reunion

-There’s only a handful of former TV shows that we get excited for at the possible prospect of a reunion show.
+There are only a handful of former TV shows that we get excited for at the possible prospect of a reunion show.
 But Parks and Recreation is most certainly one of those shows.

+Last year, we could barely contain our joy when Deadline shared a buoyant comment from Amy Poehler that she’s “tech avail” for a Parks and Recreation reunion if the rest of the gang are too.
 In regards to a realistic timeline as to when we could potentially expect such a momentous event to happen, Poehler remained coy but optimistic.

 “God, I have no idea.
 Everybody has my number . . . we all have a text chain and talk to each other almost everyday.
 So I think everybody would be excited to do some version of it – hopefully on ice.”

 Thus Poehler immediately gives us wonderful flashbacks of a scene from the episode “The Comeback Kid” in which Leslie Knope and her team struggle to make their way to the middle of an ice rink (in their normal everyday shoes) so she can make a dramatic speech.